Showing posts with label Unseen Bellamy exhibition. Show all posts

 The steamy opening to the film begins with the line "It was on a side road outside of Los Angeles.
 I was hitchhiking from San Francisco down to San Diego, I guess.
 A half hour earlier I thumbed a ride..."
 We see a man with itchy feet enter a gas station.
 He tears down the "Man wanted" notice, enters the diner and sits - being served a hamburger by the friendly owner.
 Nick, the owner has to leave him to watch the burger, as he goes out to serve a customer that has just arrived at the pumps.
 Suddenly in the quiet cafe, a noise is heard and the camera follows a lipstick rolling across the floor.
 The camera, acting as the narrator's eyes pans along the path the lipstick took and hesitates on Lana Turner's feet, and travels partway up her legs.
 We then see her full figure in a two piece with 40s shoulder pads and hot pants.
 The lighting is pure film noir shadow, but not obscuring the beautiful 'sweater girl' as she was known.

-I have added the larger scans to the website just follow the 'note' link on the Unseen Bellamy page to view Catalogue entry number 3 "The Postman always rings twice" by Frank bellamy....and needless tro say if you bought the original at the event I'd love to hear about your experience.
+This appeared as Catalogue entry number 3 "The Postman always rings twice" by Frank Bellamy....and needless to say if you bought the original at the event I'd love to hear about your experience.